Vocabulary For Academic IELTS Writing Task 1 (part 5)

 Everybody uses some common vocabularies to describe a diagram and to write a report.
-For instance, there would be hardly anyone who does not use the words 'increase, decrease, fall, higher, fluctuate, climb, decline, quickly increase, sharply decrease, and those are really obvious words used by most of the IETLS candidates.
+For instance, there would be hardly anyone who does not use the words 'increase, decrease, fall, higher, fluctuate, climb, decline, quickly increase, sharply decrease, and those are really obvious words used by most IETLS candidates.
 If you too use these overused words and phrases, you would not be able to give an impression that your range of vocabulary is stronger and richer than others.
 This article "Vocabulary For Academic IELTS Writing Task 1 (part 5)" solely focuses on introducing you to a nice set of words and vocabulary that you can use in your Academic IELTS Task 1 to achieve a high band score:

 » Illustration: can replace - "diagram, chart."

 » As the diagrams suggest: can replace - "As can be seen, According to the diagrams.

 » Illustrate: can replace - "describe, show, present data on."

 » Delineate: can replace - "show, present, describe."